Expanding or relocating your business? Whether you’re a global or an emerging company, tap into Myrtle Beach area’s opportunities.

 Economic Development

 Economic Development means business recruitment and retention, but it also means fostering innovation, developing a skilled workforce, community image and branding, and promoting a conducive business climate through good public policy.
-The chamber’s 2023 Legislative Priorities focus on the following economic development initiatives:
+The chamber’s advocacy agenda always includes economic development initiatives to promote prosperity for the greater Myrtle Beach region.

 Doing Business in the Grand Strand